tbali0524/advent-of-code-solutions/README.md

-# Advent Of Code solutions in PHP by TBali
+# Advent of Code solutions in PHP by TBali

 ![php-version-81](https://shields.io/badge/php->=8.1-blue)